 Craftea Cafe

 For parents with tots and toddlers, Meanwood has the perfect destination.
-Craftea combines a cafe with a place that encourages imaginative play.
-That means parents can get a rest while kids have fun – the perfect recipe.
+Craftea combines a cafe with a place that encourages imaginative play – parents can rest while kids have fun.
+The perfect recipe.

-Run by friends Ashleigh and Laura, it’s a place that knows what both children and parents need, and it delivers that and more.
-You can book in for breakfast or lunch clubs, while lasagne Wednesdays are justly popular.
+Run by friends Ashleigh and Laura, it’s a place that knows what both children and parents need.
+Book in for breakfast or lunch clubs, while lasagne Wednesdays are justly popular.

-While the kids get stuck into the toys, you can enjoy a slice of cake and some ethically sourced coffee.
-Other great ideas included events like LGBTQ+ family play, perfect for peer support.
+While the kids get stuck into the toys, enjoy a slice of cake and some ethically sourced coffee.
+Other great ideas include events like LGBTQ+ family play, perfect for peer support, making this a genuinely inclusive space.

 What?
 Coffee for the grown-ups, play for the kids.